 How To Repair A Leaking Kitchen Tap

-There is nothing more annoying than a tap that won’t stop dripping.
+There is nothing more annoying than a leaking kitchen tap.
 You can stop this relentless dripping today, using our advice on how to repair a leaking kitchen tap.
 Kitchen taps are usually the mixer type, consisting of a single spout and separate controls for hot and cold.
 Common causes of a leaking or dripping tap are usually due to a damaged rubber seal or washer.
 Before attempting to repair any leaks, ensure your water is turned off via a stop cock or isolation valve.
 The guides below provide solutions to different problems regarding kitchen tap leaks and drips.

 How Does a Tap Work

 Understanding how your tap works will help you resolve the problem quicker.
 Kitchen taps consist of two main parts, one that controls water flow called the valve, and the other being the tap washer or ceramic disk.

 Some taps use a washer, while others use a ceramic disk.
 If your tap only rotates a quarter or half an turn, then its most likely uses ceramic disks.